temcdrm/emthub/docs/DLLExamples.rst

    Python is also used for plotting test results.
 2. All DLL builds are performed in the *x64 Native Tools Command Prompt for VS 2022*, which is on the Windows Start Menu.
-3. Build the *wrapper* project, as the following **four** examples depend on it.
+3. Build the *wrapper* project, as the following four examples depend on it.
 4. Build and test the *SCRX9* example, which is a self-contained static exciter DLL from Electranix.
-5. Build and test the *GFM_GFL_IBR* example, which is a self-contained inverter-based resource (IBR) controller from EPRI.
-6. Build and test the *GFM_GFL_IBR2* example, which is version 2 of a self-contained IBR controller from EPRI.
+5. Build and test the *GFM_GFL_IBR2* example, which is version 2 of a self-contained IBR controller from EPRI.
-7. Build and test the *HWPV* example, which is a data-driven IBR model from PNNL and UCF.
+6. Build and test the *HWPV* example, which is a data-driven IBR model from PNNL and UCF.
    This example is not self-contained; you will have to download and build a JSON support library, and sample data-driven model files.
-8. Build and test the *PPC* example, which is a renewable plant controlller model (WECC REPCA) compiled with OpenModelica (a required download for this example).
+7. Build and test the *PPC* example, which is a renewable plant controlller model (WECC REPCA) compiled with OpenModelica (a required download for this example).

 The build instructions will produce 64-bit and 32-bit versions of all example DLLs,